You don’t have to face the loss of your child alone.

 Set boundaries

-Subject: Availability Update\n\nHi [Name],\n\nI’m navigating a family loss.
+I’m navigating the loss of my child.
 For the next [timeframe], I may be slower to respond.
-If something is urgent, please text/call me.\n\nThank you,\n[Your name]
+If something is urgent, please text/call me.

 Helpful phrases

-Common early steps
+Common early needs

 A gentle safeguard